radionavlab/utmg-android-interface/README.md

 # utmg-android-interface

 UT Machine Games Controller for quadcopter trajectory input by user.
+This branch is for the app rearchitecture.

 ## Dependencies
 * VICON package